$0 Tasmania Foster Care Quick-Start Checklist

 If you believe a child needs an IEP but doesn't have one:

-As a foster carer, you can attend IEP meetings and sign off on the plan.
-This is one area where your involvement directly shapes the child's educational trajectory.
+As a foster carer, participate in IEP meetings and planning as permitted by the care-plan, school, and DECYP arrangements.
+This is one area where your involvement can directly shape the child's educational trajectory.

 Trauma, School Behaviour, and the Carer's Role